 SGR Conferences

-This section of the website includes details of the current/forthcoming conference, together with reports of previous conferences.
+This section of the website includes reports of previous conferences.
 Links to conference presentations and related material are provided where available.

 SGR discussion meeting